New insights for the multivariate square-root lasso: Computation

 \section{Computation}

-\subsection{Properties of the solution}
+\subsection{Properties of the Solution}

-In the low-dimensional setting $\max (p,q) < n$, the minimizer of the unpenalized nuclear norm of residuals is equivalent to the minimizer of the unpenalized squared Frobenius norm of residuals.
-That is, the least squares estimator $(\mbX'\mbX)^{-1}\mbX'\mbY$, when it exists, is a minimizer of \eqref{eqMSRL} when $\lambda = 0$.
-The penalized solution, however, does not coincide with the penalized squared Frobenius norm estimator.
-This can be seen by examining the first order conditions for \eqref{eqMSRL} which we characterize in the following remark. \begin{remark} When $\mbY - \mbX\hat{\mbbeta}_g$ has $q$ non-zero singular values, the first order conditions for \eqref{eqMSRL}, which are necessary and sufficient for optimality, are
+In the low-dimensional setting, the minimizer of the unpenalized nuclear norm of residuals is equivalent to the minimizer of the unpenalized squared Frobenius norm of residuals.
+That is, the least squares estimator $(\mbX^\top\mbX)^{-1}\mbX^\top\mbY$, when it exists, is a minimizer of \eqref{eqMSRL} when $\lambda = 0$.
+Of course, the penalized solution to \eqref{eqMSRL} does not coincide with the penalized least squares estimator.
+This can be seen by examining the first order conditions for \eqref{eqMSRL} which we characterize in the following remark. \begin{remark} When $\mbY - \mbX\hat{\mbbeta}_g$ has $q$ nonzero singular values, the first order conditions for \eqref{eqMSRL}, which are necessary and sufficient for optimality, are